 This is why she did not use the daily bread that fell to her lot for her own selfish ambition or benefit, but broke it and gave it away with selfless abandon and generosity.
 You see, Aunt Angie was a life-long missionary in Mexico.
 For the majority of her days on earth, she worked tirelessly at the side of her husband — my Uncle Dick — to bring the bread of life to the spiritually starving.
 Countless lives have been strengthened, nourished, and saved from eternal death as the result.
 Like the Savior whom she loved so dearly, she was a seed that fell into the earth and died so that it could bear much fruit.
 Her faithful labor in the fields of the Lord is now reaping a harvest that only the storehouses of eternity will be able to contain.
 When she departs this life to be welcomed into the presence of God, she will not have wowed many eyes with big-screen glim and glamor, but she will have fed many hearts and souls with the food that lead to eternal life.
 We do not live by bread alone, but by every word that comes from the mouth of God.
 For Aunt Angie, this was not an abstract notion, but an urgent question of life and death.
 For her, every day was manna, and she lived to share her portion so that others might live.

 The value of a life cannot be measured by the status that it attains.
 That which looms large in the eyes of the world appears small in the eyes of the God who has chosen the weak and foolish things of the world to shame the strong and the wise.
-If the cross of Jesus Christ has turned everything on its head — making the first last and the last first, 18119222_10154980375723673_6853228728028669089_nmaking the great insignificant and the insignificant great, making the famous anonymous and the anonymous famous — then Aunt Angie is a superstar in the kingdom of God.
+If the cross of Jesus Christ has turned everything on its head — making the first last and the last first, making the great insignificant and the insignificant great, making the famous anonymous and the anonymous famous — then Aunt Angie is a superstar in the kingdom of God.
 To be sure, her passing, likely at this point to be a matter of only a few more ticks of the clock, will not receive so much as a passing mention in the world’s newspapers and mass-media outlets, but how precious will it be in the sight of the Lord!
 Her absence from the earth will not be mourned by millions of people around the world, but her entrance into glory will be celebrated by the innumerable hosts of heaven with deafening shouts of joy and raucous songs of victory.
 Her sacrificial deeds in the service of the gospel may be forgotten a hundred years from now, but they will endure for all eternity in the lives of the people who were saved through her faithful witness, luminous example, and loving care.
 Few will be those who visit her grave, but many will be those who meet her in the place specially prepared for her by Jesus himself.

 Speaking personally, I cannot begin to articulate the impact that Aunt Angie has had on my own life.
 I regret not having had more time to be around her, moments which were few and far between.
 Yet through their regular prayer letters from the frontlines in Mexico and the frequent reports of family members, I was both humbled and convicted, encouraged and challenged, to pursue a life and ministry of greater faithfulness and fruitfulness of my own.
 I will never forget the time when I heard that she and Uncle Dick were moving, at a not so tender age and after having completed a successful ministry of many years in one part of Mexico, to another city in order to begin a new church-planting work.
 Whereas most people at that stage of life would have been looking to retire to some comfortable spot to fritter away the rest of their years, Uncle Dick and Aunt Angie were resolutely determined to use their remaining time in the continued service of their Lord and Savior who had first called them to missionary work and who had evidently not yet released them from it.
 My great hope and prayer is that I will live up to their example and carry forward the torch that Aunt Angie is soon to lay down.